fsislaben/stats_crash_course/pages/wilcoxon.md

 | 78                      | 59                       |
 | 71                      | 51                       |

-### Here is an example of how you data should be formatted for a Wilcoxon signed rank test:
+### Here is an example of how your data should be formatted for a Wilcoxon signed rank test:

 | Subject No. | Reaction Time pre (ms) | Reaction Time post (ms)  |
 | ----------- | ---------------------- | ------------------------ |